LASER, THE NEW DENTISTRY

-- At the end of the session, the patient’s face is often less numb because, in many cases, anaesthesia is no longer essential.
+- At the end of the session, the patient's face is often less numb because, in many cases, anesthesia is no longer essential.

-- Healing is faster.
-Laser treatments improve the success of endodontic therapy thanks to their bactericidal effects.
+- The healing is faster.
+Laser treatments improve the success of endodontic treatments thanks to their bactericidal effects.